Product Management

 Release

-This can be tough to understand for technical people who have predominantly worked on projects that have a well defined beginning and end, when everybody involved moves onto the next project, and the software moves into “business-as-usual” or maintenance mode.
+This can be tough to understand for technical people who have predominantly worked on projects that have a well-defined beginning and end, at which point everybody involved moves onto the next project and the software moves into “business-as-usual” or maintenance mode.
+When we manage a product there is only business-as-usual.
+We are never finished.
+This has a number of consequences, not the least being the importance of pacing ourselves.
+Product management is a never-ending slow and steady trek, not a sprint or a death march.

 Our challenge is not to navigate flawlessly once around this loop, but to navigate our way around as many times as we can, getting a little bit better each time.